bndtools/bnd/biz.aQute.bnd.gradle/README.md

 Bnd projects in [Workspace builds][20] as well as in [non-Workspace builds][21].
 The [`biz.aQute.bnd.gradle`][2] jar contains the Bnd Gradle Plugins.
-These plugins requires at least Gradle 4.0.
+These plugins requires at least Gradle 4.0 for Java 8 and at least Gradle 4.2.1 for Java 9.

 # Gradle Plugins for Workspace Builds